MaselLab/ProteinEvolution/SimpleMySQLManipulatingScripts/ReadMe.md

 This script takes as input the following:

   - [ ] Database - This is the name of the database where the data table being backed up is located
-  - [ ] User - The username to access the mysql database
+  - [ ] User - The username to access MySQL
-  - [ ] Host - This is the IP address to access mysql
+  - [ ] Host - The IP address to access MySQL
-  - [ ] Password - The user's password to access the mysql database
+  - [ ] Password - User's password to access MySQL
-  - [ ] TableToBeBackedUp - This is table the user is backing up
+  - [ ] TableToBeBackedUp - This is the table the user is backing up
-  - [ ] NewTableName - This is the name of the table that will be created
+  - [ ] NewTableName - This is the name of the table that will be created as the backup table

 Once running, the script performs a check to make sure a table with the new table name doesn't already exist.
 This is to prevent the inadvertent overwriting of data.
-If a table with that name is found, the script notfies the user and shuts down.
-Otherwise, it proceeds.

 The script backs up by pulling the entries from the source table one-by-one and inserting them into the new table.
 It commits these entries in batches of 1,000.